-- With a pleasing look or smile; - Verbal praise to the individual or written praise to the individual; - Verbal praise for a Class or Group; - Stamps, stickers and house points to be given to child or put on a child's work; - Good behaviour or good work cards and stickers to be given to the child to take home; - Recognition of good work/behaviour by other Teachers or Classes - Stickers, house points and certificates rewarding specific aspects of behaviour e.g. being a good role model, helping younger children, improved behaviour at playtime etc. - Work is shared via Seesaw to engage with parents - Courtesy certificates each half term for children in each year group; - Merit certificates each half-term for children in each year group; - A visit to the Head Teacher to show their good work.
-Good behaviour or good work cards to be given to child by the Head Teacher to take home; - Each half term some children are invited to an 'Always, Always' tea party with the Head Teacher - All classes have a traffic light behaviour system in place to remind children of their behaviour.
-The system have 4 stages; 'Super stars' for demonstrating good behaviour or work, 'Green' for 'Keep it up' the aim of the day is to remain on the green card, 'Yellow' means 'Think about your behaviour' and 'Red' means the behaviour demonstrated needs to change. - Mid-day supervisors; give out good behaviour stickers and certificates.
-They also have a similar behaviour system in place; green cards for good behaviour or red cards for poor behaviour, these are issued to the child who is expected to give them straight to their class teacher.
+- With a pleasing look or smile; - Verbal praise to the individual or written praise to the individual; - Verbal praise for a Class or Group; - Stamps, stickers and house points to be given to child or put on a child's work; - Good behaviour or good work cards and stickers to be given to the child to take home; - · Recognition of good work/behaviour by other Teachers or Classes - Stickers, house points and certificates rewarding specific aspects of behaviour e.g. being a good role model, helping younger children, improved behaviour at playtime etc. - · Work is shared via Seesaw to engage with parents - Courtesy certificates each half term for children in each year group; - Merit certificates each half-term for children in each year group; - A visit to the Head Teacher to show their good work. - Each half term some children are invited to an 'Always, Always' tea party with the Head Teacher - Mid-day supervisors; give out good behaviour stickers and certificates.
+They also have a similar behaviour system in place to the classroom tiered behaviour system (see below).
 They award half termly Lunchtime Superstars awards.